Responsible Gambling Guide for Aussies

 The IGA 2001

-The law concerns such activities as online casinos, slot machines, and poker, online betting services allowing in-play betting on live sports, online betting services with no license, instant lotteries, as well as providing credits by certain online betting companies.
+The law concerns activities such as online casinos, slot machines, and poker, as well as online betting services that allow in-play betting on live sports, online betting services without a license, instant lotteries, and the provision of credits by certain online betting companies.
 These activities are prohibited by the interactive gambling laws.

 Prohibition of Credit Card Use

-Since 2021, Australian gamblers have not been allowed to use credit cards as a deposit or withdrawal method in any licensed online casino.
-It was strengthened with the Interactive Gambling Amendment (Credit and Other Measures) Act 2023, which added fines for non-compliance and extended powers of regulation in order to cover external territories and acts outside Australia.
+Since 2021, Australian gamblers have been prohibited from using credit cards as a deposit or withdrawal method in any licensed online casino.
+It was strengthened by the Interactive Gambling Amendment (Credit and Other Measures) Act 2023, which introduced fines for non-compliance and expanded regulatory powers to cover external territories and acts outside Australia.
 The ban includes transactions made directly via credit cards and electronic wallets.
 Note that lottery services are not subject to the prohibition, as they are considered a low-risk gambling activity.

 Taking Control of Your Gambling